 Lisbon remains Western Europe’s least expensive capital and beyond that, shopping is also a cultural experience in here.
 These are the trendiest places to shop, from chic clothing stores to exhibitions for hipsters.

 Competing for the title of “world’s smallest shop,” this is a tiny glimpse into 1920s glamour.
 The small Art Deco space can host a few people at a time, who’re usually looking for hand-made gloves that always preserve their uniqueness.

 Praça do Príncipe Real, 26 (Príncipe Real)

 Constructed as a majestic residence in the 1800s, this is one of Lisbon’s most interesting shopping spots nowadays.
 Converted into a conceptual arts store in 2013, its rooms that invade two floors are now dedicated to lifestyle products, mostly coming from Portuguese designer brands.

 Rua da Rosa 158-160A

-Part exhibition space, part workshop and store, this former 18th-century blouse factory is filled with characterful modern-European jewellery.
+Part exhibition space, part workshop, and store, this former 18th-century blouse factory is filled with characterful modern-European jewelry.
 You may find a set of jewelers working at their desks while listening to some jazz music.
-Anna Norrgrann’s pieces particularly stand out, but designs by owner Tereza Seabra herself is also profoundly gorgeous which revive 19th-century Portuguese coral with polished rose gold.
+Anna Norrgrann’s pieces particularly stand out, but designs by owner Tereza Seabra herself are also profoundly gorgeous which revive 19th-century Portuguese coral with polished rose gold.

 4A VIDA PORTUGUESA